LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    local(myInt::integer) = 5
    #myInt = 8
    #myInt = '44'
-   // => Throws an error since we are trying to assign a string.
+   // => // Throws an error since we are trying to assign a string

 This syntax also works for type-constraining thread variables.